 Ronaldo de Lima

 The Brazilian phenomenon Ronaldo terrorized defenses across Europe, yet the Champions League trophy eluded him.
 Despite his incredible goalscoring record at Barcelona, Inter Milan, and Real Madrid, his best run came with Los Blancos in 2003.
 His stint with AC Milan arrived too late in his career to impact Europe’s premier competition.
-His victories in 1994 and 2002 starkly contrast his Champions League shortcomings.
+His World Cup victories in 1994 and 2002 starkly contrast his Champions League shortcomings.

 Zlatan Ibrahimovic